yasserfarouk/negmas/docs/overview.rst

 The base ``Mechanism`` class is implemented in the ``mechanisms`` module.

-All protocols in the package inherit from the ``Protocol`` class and provide the following basic functionalities:
+All protocols in the package inherit from the ``Mechanism`` class and provide the following basic functionalities:

 -  checking ``capabilities`` of agents against ``requirements`` of the